CEI-lab/ece3400-2017/docs/Grading/Final_Competition.md

 Up to 20 points will be added to your semester score:
 * The accumulated score from the first two rounds will be scaled to between 0 and 15 points.
-* The winning team will be scored an extra 5 points.
+* The winning team will be given an extra 5 points.
-* The second and third runner up will be scored an extra 3 points.
+* The second and third runner up will be given an extra 3 points.